 Fig. 2.
 IDEF3 Diagram Example

 ConceptDraw has created a solution that collects all symbols necessary to create professional IDEF0 and IDEF3 diagrams, as well as templates and step-by-step lessons that help create your own process diagram from the ground up.
-The IDEF Business Process Diagrams solution for ConceptDraw PRO contains extensive libraries of vector stencils that allow users to create professional looking diagrams of any complexity.
-The power of ConceptDraw PRO means that recording a business process is a quick and painless task - smart connectors allow you to map your diagram on the screen almost as quickly as it comes to mind.
+The IDEF Business Process Diagrams solution for ConceptDraw DIAGRAM v12 contains extensive libraries of vector stencils that allow users to create professional looking diagrams of any complexity.
+The power of ConceptDraw DIAGRAM v12 means that recording a business process is a quick and painless task - smart connectors allow you to map your diagram on the screen almost as quickly as it comes to mind.